⚠️ We are currently updating our 2021/22 tax guidance across the website

 I have stayed in the jointly owned family house and my spouse/civil partner has moved out.
 What happens when the house is sold?

 As the house is jointly owned, your share of the proceeds will remain free of CGT as it is your main home.
 Any profit on your spouse/civil partner’s share may be liable to CGT.
 If the property is sold within 9 months (18 months for disposals prior to 6 April 2020) of them moving out, then the exemption from CGT for their main residence will apply to the period of absence; after that a proportion of their gain will become liable to tax (but see below).
-Before 6 April 2014, this exemption continued for three years from the date of leaving the property.

 There is a special relief available where, in connection with a permanent separation or divorce or dissolution of civil partnership, the leaving spouse or civil partner legally transfers (that is, disposes) of his or her share of the jointly-owned property to the remaining spouse or civil partner (such a transfer could be a disposal for CGT purposes).